Nature: sweet, slightly bitter, neutral

 • Spleen and Lung Qi deficiency: poor appetite, fatigue, palpitations, spontaneous sweating.

-• Lung Yin deficiency: cough and thirst.
+• Lung deficiency, dryness, heat: cough and thirst.

 • Commonly used for Spleen Qi deficiency with Stomach yin deficiency.